NLnetLabs/unbound/doc/unbound.conf.rst

     a local copy of zone data.

     If :ref:`for-downstream: no<unbound.conf.auth.for-downstream>` and
-    :ref:`for-upstream: yes<unbound.conf.auth.for-upstream>`, then Unbound will
+    :ref:`for-upstream: yes<unbound.conf.auth.for-upstream>` are set, then
-    DNSSEC validate the contents of the zone before serving the zone contents to clients and store validation results in the cache.
+    Unbound will DNSSEC validate the contents of the zone before serving the zone contents to clients and store validation results in the cache.

     Default: yes